Map Employee Certifications to Skills

 In any case, it’s imperative to map out how each certification and course determines an employee’s skill and proficiency level.

-In this article, we’ll take a closer look at what it means to have certifications and how you can use them to map out your employees’ proficiency levels.
+In this article, we’ll take a closer look at what it means to map employee certifications to skills.

 Let’s dive in.